RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 > If a protocol block reward issues $100 dollars worth of coins, producers will compete and expend up to $100 dollars to create it.
 If one producer achieves an efficient production cost of $99.00, another producer will eventually be willing to expend a production cost $99.01.
 Another will then out-bid with a cost of $99.02 until the cost approaches the reward.

-The following analysis quantifies each protocol's unforgeable costliness and settlment finality using this framework and assessing the converse; the unavoidable costs that are required to forge coins in a minority chain attack.
+The following analysis quantifies each protocol's unforgeable costliness and settlement finality using this framework and assessing the converse; the unavoidable costs that are required to forge coins in a minority chain attack.

 ## Proof-of-Work